There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) describe the key conceptual features of Indigenous knowledge systems and methods by which Indigenous theory is applied; (2) understand the diversity as well as the commonalities within different Indigenous systems; (3) understand principles on which Indigenous systems are based; (4) apply features of Indigenous logic and reasoning; and (5) research a substantial issue in Indigenous knowledge and demonstrate knowledge of the subject in writing, employing 'Aboriginal voices' where appropriate.
+Students are able to (1) describe the key conceptual features of Indigenous knowledge systems and methods by which Indigenous theory is applied; (2) understand the diversity as well as the commonalities within different Indigenous systems; (3) understand principles on which Indigenous systems are based; (4) apply features of Indigenous logic and reasoning; (5) research a substantial issue in Indigenous knowledge and demonstrate knowledge of the subject in writing, employing 'Aboriginal voices' where appropriate; and (6) demonstrate an understanding of indigenous knowledge through on-country and experiential learning where practicable.

-- Indicative assessments in this unit are as follows: (1) participation assessments; (2) a tutorial presentation; and (3) an essay.
+Indicative assessments in this unit are as follows: (1) participation assessments; (2) a tutorial presentation; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)